 Singers in Alaska’s first city are able to exercise their vocal chords at the Potlatch Bar.
 Their popular DJs host a rotating cast of regulars who come in to serenade the bar with favorite tunes.
 The Potlatch even hosts holiday karaoke, where folks sing along to holiday classics.

 This is the place for karaoke in Palmer.
-Their DJs host karaoke three nights a week— Monday, Tuesday, and Thursday—and boast one of the best song books in the entire MatSu Valley.
+Their DJs host karaoke five nights a week— Sunday through Thursday—and boast one of the best song books in the entire MatSu Valley.

 It comes as no real surprise that the best place for karaoke in Seward happens to be in the town’s best-know (probably) watering hole: Yukon Bar.
 So, strap on your spurs and dust off your best hat, and head on down for some the purtiest crooning this side of the Cook Inlet.